Dr Loumidis has helped

-efficacy, such as cognitive behavioural therapy, to personal
+behavioural therapy, to personal sensitivities and complex

 The choice of psychological treatment (or therapy) depends on your